Pregnant women feel pushed out of their jobs: Study

 -

-Working women feel like they are pushed out of their jobs after they get pregnant while on the other hand new fathers often get a boost in their careers, recent findings suggest.
+Many working women feel they are being pushed out of their jobs when they become pregnant while new fathers often get a boost in their careers, say researchers.

+The findings, published in the Journal of Applied Psychology, confirmed inherent biases against expectant mothers that make them feel unwelcome in the workplace.

+This is the first study to show that women who feel pushed out of the workplace choose to opt out, say researchers from Florida State University.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)